codyhouff/Tensorflow_object_detection_and_artificial_dataset_generation/README.md

 ```

 # 4. Tensorboard
 Click on the _4_tensorboard.py file to open tensorboard and visualize the data.
+Look at the Total loss.

 <p align="center">
   <img width="700" img src="results/images_for_readme/graph_tensorboard2.JPG">